Square-Root Higher-Order Unscented Estimators for Robust Orbit Determination: Results and Discussions

 \subsubsection{RMSE Statistics}

 The RMSE for three positon components and three velocity components are shown in Table~\ref{tab:pos_rmse_mee_filter} and Table~\ref{tab:vel_rmse_mee_filter}, respectively.
 All filters yield converged position and velocity estimates in terms of each component and 3D values.
-The 3D position RMSE decreases from the first track at around \SI{232.5}{\meter} to the last track betwen \SIrange{58.8}{70.1}{\meter}.
+The 3D position RMSE decreases from the first track at around \SI{232.5}{\meter} to the last track between \SIrange{58.8}{70.1}{\meter}.
 The 3D velocity RMSE decreases from the first track at around \SI{0.5}{\meter\per\second} to the last track at around \SI{0.1}{\meter\per\second}.
-Although the velocity RMSE values are very close across all filters, the $w$-HOUSE filter yields the smallest RMSE values for position estimates, followed by SRUKF and $\delta$-HOUSE.
-CUT-4 and CUT-6 yield the largest RMSE values.
+Although the velocity RMSE values are very close across all filters, the $w$-HOUSE stands out as the best among six filters including $\delta$-HOUSE, in terms of 3D position RMSE as shown in Table III.
+Specifically, the $w$-HOUSE generates a 3D position RMSE that is more than \SI{1}{\meter} smaller compared to $\delta$-HOUSE.